 Soil & Water Grants

-The SADC provides grants to help fund up to 50 percent of the costs of approved soil and water conservation projects on farms enrolled in permanent or term farmland preservation programs.
+The SADC provides grants to reimburse eligible landowners up to 50 percent of the costs of approved soil and water conservation projects on farms enrolled in permanent or term (8-year or 16-year) farmland preservation programs.
+Soil and water conservation projects help prevent and control erosion, reduce pollution, manage water for agricultural purposes, and improve land and soil to achieve maximum agricultural productivity, achieving benefits for farmers, landowners, and natural resources.

 Wildlife Fencing Grants